mdevaluate/mdevaluate/doc/static-evaluation.rst

     coords = mdevaluate.load_simulation('/path/to/simulation')

+Static properties of the system, like density distribution or pair correlation function, can be evaluatet with the :mod:`mdevaluate.distribution` module.
 It provides the function :func:`mdevaluate.distribution.time_average` that computes the average of a property over the whole trajectory.
 An example call of this function is::